-Only the second to be established in Canada, EERI McMaster is focused on organizing an undergraduate team to take part in the 2015 EERI Undergraduate Seismic Design Competition and conducting outreach to primary and secondary school students on earthquake engineering.
-EERI McMaster is open to everyone with interest in earthquake engineering or seismology.
+Only the second to be established in Canada, EERI McMaster is focused on organizing an undergraduate team to take part in EERI Undergraduate Seismic Design Competitions and conducting outreach to primary and secondary school students on earthquake engineering.
+EERI McMaster is open to everyone with an interest in earthquake engineering or seismology.

 The Department of Civil Engineering would like to congratulate Dr. Wael El-Dakhakhni for being awarded the John B. Scalzi Research Award.
 This prestigious award is presented annually by The Masonry Society to honor an individual who has made an outstanding, lifetime contribution to masonry research.